ialbert/bio/md/index.md

     user    0m4.156s
     sys     0m2.172s

-For shorter genomes the conversion times are under a fraction of a second.
-Then, note how the data is all integrated, you don't need to install yet another toolkit if all you wanted is the lineage of SARS-COV-2.
-Taxonomies can be built and integrated alongside:
+Adding additional functionality that operates on the data frees the developer from additiona work.
+The data is already structured in an efficient layout that needs no additional parsing to load.
+For shorter genomes, bacterial or viral the conversion times are under a fraction of a second.

+Then additional data source are integrated, for example taxonomies.
+You don't need to install just to find the taxonomical lineage of SARS-COV-2.
+It is as simple as:

 ```bash
 bio ncov --taxon --lineage